Hibiya Park 日比谷公園

 Since opening to the public in 1903, this park has been a popular spot for visitors to enjoy a stroll among the colorful flower beds and shady trees.
 During the cherry blossom season you can see businesspeople having impromptu picnics beneath the pink branches, and in autumn the red maples and golden ginkgo trees create warm reflections in the tranquil ponds.

-The large fountain in the center of the park creates soothing patterns.
-It's particularly pretty in the evening as the jets are lit up with shifting colors.
+The large fountain in the center of the park jets up water in soothing patterns.
+It's particularly pretty in the evening as the fountain is lit up with shifting colors.
 Around the holidays additional seasonal illuminations and events make this a popular spot for a romantic date.